Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

 ## Environment
 This lab was executed on a modern enterprise Kubernetes and GCP stack, including the following core tools and platforms:

-Operating Systems: Ubuntu 24.04 LTS, Alipine Linux 3.22
+Operating Systems: Ubuntu 24.04 LTS, Alpine Linux 3.22

 Hypervisor: KVM 8.2.2, ProxMoxVE 9.0.3